freecode23/real-time-2D-mapping/README.md

 1. If you encounter an error `Lzma library error: Corrupted input data` while writing the image to the SD card, this means the downloaded ubuntu OS image stored in cache is corrupted.
 To fix this, you can either try to find the cached image and delete them, or uninstall thre rpi-imager using `sudo snap remove rpi-imager`, then reinstall it so that the image will be redownloaded fresh.
 2. Credits to: https://www.youtube.com/watch?v=P_-_1Ab5jFM

+# Quick Start
-## 1. Run ros master node in your PC
+## Step 1.
+Run ros master node in your PC

 1. Build the workspace
 ```